 Deployment Helper

 The Deployment Helper is a tool that unifies the steps executed after the Code has been uploaded to the server.
-On a traditional deployment, you would run it after the files have been uploaded, or when using a Containerized environment, and you would run deployment helper with the new source code and then switch over the traffic.
+On a traditional deployment, you would run it after the files have been uploaded.
+When using a Containerized environment, you would run Deployment Helper with the new source code and then switch over the traffic.

 Installing the Deployment Helper